zaxbux/syno-acme/README.md

 Some of the other methods that I found relied on the HTTP API for DSM to install certificates.
 I often ran into issues with using the correct HTTP(S) ports, insecure HTTPS warnings, and 2FA interference.
 Since I'm always going to be renewing certificates directly on the NAS and not remotely, I don't need any of the DSM HTTP APIs to update and restart services.
 I also didn't want to setup an entire docker container just to renew a certificate.
-After analyzing the binaries and libraries used, I determined the necessary parameters to create certificates with the `synowebapi` command and wrote a custom `acme.sh` deploy hook.
+After analyzing the binary and libraries used, I determined the necessary parameters to create certificates with the `synowebapi` command and wrote a custom `acme.sh` deploy hook (based on the existing `synology_dsm` hook).

 # Install